How to Install

 Deploying BON in a Box locally

-Docker Desktop - Note that it is not necessary to make an account
+- Note: It is not necessary to make an account

-Make sure docker is added to the path of your terminal.
-From a terminal, run command
+- To test whether docker is added to the path of your terminal, run

 no matching manifest for linux/arm64/v8 in the manifest list entries